 Lightweight, loose fitting clothing in light colors will help keep you from overheating.
 Moisture wicking clothing that is specifically designed for running is engineered to remain comfortable and breathable – even on hot days.

 There is no replacement for hydration.
 If all else fails, consuming sufficient water prior to, during, and after a run is the most critical piece of advice for staying cool this summer.
 Drink appropriately before your run, and then consume at least 6-8 ounces of water every twenty minutes of active running.
 You can increase this amount if you still feel thirsty.
 Also try to eat some hydrating foods, like watermelon, that you can chill in the fridge.

 Hats offer terrific protection from the sun, but a tightly-fitted hat may prevent heat from escaping from your head.
 The head radiates a lot of heat, so either wear a loosely-fitted hat or one with a mesh top.

 There is no glory in ending up in the hospital due to overexertion.
 On hotter days, lessen your pace and run at 80% of your normal speed.
 Don’t worry about the impact of running off your normal pace – this is what any seasoned runner would do when faced with a hot day.

-There are times when it is too hot – even in the early mornings, to run safely.
-There are regions of the country where it can remain in the high 90s and low 100s – even during the early mornings.
+There are times when it is too hot, even in the early mornings, to run safely.
+There are regions of the country where it can remain in the high 90s and low 100s – no matter how early you head out for a run.
 Avoid running on days that see temperature peaks and make up those runs on milder days.
-This is especially important if you have any health concerns that make you more susceptible when heat is related.
+This is especially important if you have any health concerns that make you more susceptible when heat is involved.